bruce-hill/tomo/docs/langs.md

 ```

 This works because the compiler checks for a function in the HTML namespace
-called `HTML.escape` or any method that starts with `HTML.escape_` that takes a
+that was defined with the name `HTML` that takes a `Text` argument and returns
-`Text` argument and returns an `HTML` value.
+an `HTML` value (a constructor).
 When performing interpolation, the
 interpolation will only succeed if such a function exists and it will apply
 that function to the value before concatenating it.